We’ve all been there – you’re at the park, or having a dinner party, and your dog starts humping someone else’s pup or one of your guests’ legs.

 - Intact Dogs: Male dogs that have not been neutered are more likely to display dominant humping behavior.
 This can usually be alleviated by neutering your pooch, but if it is not done at a young age the behavior can become harder get rid of.

-Given the many varied reasons that dogs hump one another, and the fundamental differences between the brains of humans and those of dogs, it is important to avoid drawing conclusions about their motivations – particularly when it involves such nebulous concepts as sexual identity.
+Given the many varied reasons that dogs hump one another, the fundamental differences between the brains of humans and those of dogs, and the different ways we view pair bonding, it is important to avoid drawing conclusions about their motivations – particularly when it involves such nebulous concepts as sexual identity.

 Sex, Pseudo-Sex and Psychology